hnryjmes/POODR/README.md

 * Private interfaces: handle implementation details, shouldn't be sent by other objects, can change for any reason, are unsafe for others to depend on, might not be referenced in tests

-* Using UML: Unified Modelling Language
+* Using UML: Unified Modeling Language

 * Simple sequence diagrams, deciding who gets what responsibility, asking for 'what' instead of telling 'how'

-* Demeter rule: only talk to your immediate neighbours ('only use one dot when calling methods' or 'avoid train wrecks')
+* Demeter rule: only talk to your immediate neighbors ('only use one dot when calling methods' or 'avoid train wrecks')

 * "Focusing on messages reveals objects that might otherwise be overlooked.
 When messages are trusting and ask for what the sender wants instead of telling the receiver how to behave, objects naturally evolve public interfaces that are flexible and reusable in novel and unexpected ways."